okteto/okteto/docs/code-review.md

 Each test should create its own scenario, eliminating and leaving the state of the machine in the same state as it was at the start of the test.

-Also,

 #### E2E tests

 Each command should have its own set of end to end tests to prove that the main functionality works correctly.
 An e2e test should be added to a new feature if it adds a new use case or breaks an existing use case.

-**New tests will be launched in parallel to the existing ones in order to speed up the CI process.**
+**In order to speed up the CI process, all tests are executed in parallel including any new tests**

-See how to run e2e tests to run e2e tests locally

 ### Logs